Royal Jam

 Royal Jam is a live recording by the jazz-funk band The Crusaders with B.B.
 King, Josie James and the Royal Philharmonic Orchestra.
-It was recorded at London's Royal Festival Hall.
+The album was recorded at London's Royal Festival Hall.

+Critical reception

+Richard S. Ginell of Allmusic claimed "Around this time in their heyday, the Crusaders were experimenting with orchestral/jazz fusions in concert -- and MCA thought enough of them to capture the music in London's Royal Festival Hall one fine summer...it's one of the band's most enjoyable albums of that period."

 Track listing

 All songs written by Joe Sample and Will Jennings except as noted.